remygrandin/DrawTheNet.IO/README.md

 Complex network diagrams typically involve specific placement of icons, connections and labels using a tool like Visio or OmniGraffle, using a mouse, and constantly zooming in and out for single pixel placement.

-The goal behind drawthenet.io is to be able to describe the digram in a text file and have it rendered in SVG in the browser.
+The goal behind drawthenet.io is to be able to describe the diagram in a text file and have it rendered in SVG in the browser.

 Also, being able to store a diagram as text makes it easy to version control and share.